Puerto Rican and Latinx Studies Course Design

 The fieldwork requirement for the PRLS 4410 class guided my planning.
 I created a course centered on theory, practice, and reflection.
 Students present with partners on Bilingual Program Language Allocation Policy from local schools to prepare them for their visits.
 This is followed by a series of fieldwork reflections and action plans:

-Puerto Rican and Latino Studies 4430: spanish for Teachers and Other Bilingual Professionals
+Puerto Rican and Latinx Studies 4430: spanish for Teachers and Other Bilingual Professionals

 The PRLS 4430 syllabus took me the most time to design, as I included a chart with sources for each class session that included options for students to engage the topic across media for both content and language practice.
 This included news or investigative journalism episodes (Radio Ambulante and El Hilo podcasts), music, documentaries, and read alouds of children’s literature in Spanish.